-Attending any gay sporting event as an athlete is always fun (plus there’s the prospect of trophies and prizes), but usually these are big events that overtake towns and cities, turning them into temporary queer meccas and creating a way for anyone to enjoy somewhere new safely and comfortably out.
+Attending any gay sporting event as an athlete is always fun (plus there’s the prospect of trophies and prizes), but usually, these are big events that overtake towns and cities, turning them into temporary queer meccas and creating a way for anyone to enjoy somewhere new safely and comfortably out.

 Lesbian & Transgender Festivals

 Some segments of the LGBT community are regularly sidelined in many events and festivals.
-Lesbians have a handful of events around the world to look forward to each year, however — from the annual ELLA International Lesbian Festival each summer in Spain to The Dinah in Palm Springs.
+Lesbians have a handful of events around the world to look forward to each year, however — from the annual ELLA International Lesbian Festival each summer in Spain (in recent years these events have expanded to Colombia and Mexico) to The Dinah in Palm Springs.

 Political, Human Rights, and Tech Events & Conferences

 In addition to the many fun festivals and events described, many LGBT events are also still entrenched in serious political activism.
-Even the gay sporting events like OutGames run alongside LGBT conferences dealing with activism and politics.
+Even the gay sporting events often run alongside LGBT conferences dealing with activism and politics.
 And many Gay Pride festivals are attended by local political action groups, political parties, and activist organizations.

 Other activists and allies meet each year at conferences organized by OutRight International, the National LGBTQ Task Force, and the ILGA — offering community leaders from around the world a chance to meet and plan LGBT equality initiatives around the world.

 Gay Circuit Parties

 Then there are circuit parties, popular for a particular subset of gay men.
-While these mega dance-parties have been around for decades, it’s Barcelona’s annual Circuit Festival which has made the mega electronic-music parties popular again.
+While these mega dance parties have been around for decades, it’s Barcelona’s annual Circuit Festival which has made the mega electronic-music parties popular again.

 Barcelona’s Circuit Festival has become so big and so popular since starting up in 2007, the entire city seems to be overflowing with hunky gay men for weeks leading up to and following the festival.
 With beach and foam parties, all-day & night DJs, and (so it seems) a rule that requires men to go topless, similar gay circuit festivals are now popular around the world from Bangkok (GCircuit during Songkran) to Tel Aviv, Amsterdam and WE Party in Madrid.

 And then there are the Gay Days Orlando — the first Saturday of June where tens of thousands of gays and lesbians descend upon the Magic Kingdom and at hotel pool parties throughout the city for sun and fun.

 Other LGBT Events